aquasecurity/defsec/avd_docs/azure/keyvault/AVD-AZU-0017/docs.md

-### Key Vault Secret should have an expiration date set

 Expiration Date is an optional Key Vault Secret behavior and is not set by default.

 Set when the resource will be become inactive.